Bokep

 In ecology, a niche is the match of a species to a specific environmental condition.
 It describes how an organism or population responds to the distribution of resources and competitors (for example, by growing when resources are abundant, and when predators, parasites and pathogens are scarce) and … See more

-The ecological meaning of niche comes from the meaning of niche as a recess in a wall for a statue, which itself is probably derived from the Middle French word nicher, meaning to … See more
+The ecological meaning of niche comes from the meaning of niche as a recess in a wall for a statue, which itself is probably derived from the Middle French word nicher, meaning to nest.
+The term was coined by the … See more

-The Hutchinsonian niche is an "n-dimensional hypervolume", where the dimensions are environmental conditions and See more
+The Hutchinsonian niche is an "n-dimensional hypervolume", where the dimensions are environmental conditions and resources, that define the requirements of an … See more

-Some competing species have been shown to coexist on the same resource with no observable evidence of niche differentiation and in … See more
+Some competing species have been shown to coexist on the same resource with no observable evidence of niche differentiation and in "violation" of the competitive exclusion principle.
+One instance is in a group of hispine beetle species.
+These … See more

 In 1927 Charles Sutherland Elton, a British ecologist, defined a niche as follows: "The 'niche' of an animal means its place in the biotic environment, its relations to food and enemies."